Master of Research

 A Master of Research (abbr.
-MRes, MARes, MScRes, or MScR) degree is an internationally recognised advanced postgraduate research degree.
+MRes, MARes, MScRes, or MScR) degree is an internationally recognised advanced postgraduate research degree in the United Kingdom, Singapore, Australia and Hong Kong.
 In most cases, the degree is designed to prepare students for doctoral research.
 Increasingly, the degree may be useful for students considering careers outside of academia, where high-level research skills are valued but a doctoral qualification is not required.
+The Master of Research may be especially appealing to those in the field of Medicine who wish to develop academic research skills to enter competitive specialities such as surgery or public health.

 A Master of Research may be recommended where a student is unsure if they would like to pursue a doctoral program, or if they do not have the qualifications or experience to gain direct entry into a doctoral program.
 It can provide a useful experience of what doctoral study is like, whilst also allowing the student to acquire a Master's level qualification.
-In some cases it's also considered a foundation for conducting research in professional contexts.
+In some cases it is also considered a foundation for conducting research in professional contexts.
 For disciplines that undertake practice-led research, a Master of Research provides an opportunity for understanding the nature and potential of research study through, for example, art and design practice.
-The Master of Research may be especially appealing to those in the field of Medicine who wish to develop academic research skills to enter competitive specialities such as surgery or public health.

-At some universities, the degree is conferred in a specific discipline, for example, a Master of Research (Science) or a Master of Science by Research.
+At some universities, the degree is conferred in a specific discipline, for example, a Master of Research in Epidemiology or a Master of Science by Research in Cancer Biology.

 United Kingdom

-Master of Research degrees are increasingly popular with a number of the Russell Group and other elite universities; such as University of Glasgow, University of East Anglia, University of Edinburgh, Cardiff University, University College London, Imperial College London, University of Bristol, University of Manchester, Newcastle University, University of Liverpool, University of Southampton, University of York and the University of London; as well as in universities with significant art and design departments, such as the Faculty of Arts (University of Brighton), University of the Arts London, and the Royal College of Art.
+Master of Research degrees are increasingly popular with a number of the Russell Group and other elite universities; such as Imperial College London, University College London, University of Bristol, University of Manchester, University of Glasgow, University of East Anglia, University of Edinburgh, Cardiff University, Newcastle University, University of Liverpool, University of Birmingham, University of Southampton, University of York and the University of London; as well as in universities with significant art and design departments, such as the Faculty of Arts (University of Brighton), University of the Arts London, and the Royal College of Art.
 In most cases, the degree is designed to prepare students for doctoral research.
-For universities with significant strengths in Practice-led research, a research master's degree preparation provides an opportunity for understanding the nature and potential of research study through, for example, art and design practice.
+For universities with significant strengths in practice-led research, a research master's degree preparation provides an opportunity for understanding the nature and potential of research study through, for example, art and design practice.

 Programme structure

-Research master's degree programmes are different from taught master's degrees by placing particular emphasis on a large dissertation (typically between 35 and 40,000 words), or an equivalent practice-led research project, in addition to fewer (or no) taught modules.
-Research master's degrees programmes courses in the UK must guarantee that at least 70% of the content is project based as it is "geared to those wishing to pursue a research career afterwards."
+Research master's degree programmes are different from taught master's degrees by placing particular emphasis on a large dissertation (typically between 35,000 and 40,000 words), or an equivalent practice-led research project, in addition to fewer (or no) taught modules.
+Research master's degree programme courses in the UK must guarantee that at least 70% of the content is project-based as it is "geared to those wishing to pursue a research career afterwards."
 This will often include training in Research Methods, as well as instruction in Research Ethics and professional practice issues such as writing proposals, making funding applications and publishing.